quicwg/ops-drafts/draft-ietf-quic-manageability.md

 classification step.

-Note that the use of a connection ID to support connection migration renders 5-tuple based filtering insufficient, and requires more state to be maintained by DDoS defense systems, and linkability resistance in connection ID update mechanisms means that a connection ID aware DDoS defense system must have the same information about flows as the load balancer.
+Note that the use of a connection ID to support connection migration renders 5-tuple based filtering insufficient and requires more state to be maintained by DDoS defense systems.
+For the common case of NAT rebinding, DDoS defense systems can detect a change in client's endpoint address by linking flows based on the first 8 bytes of the server's connection IDs, provided the server is using at least 8-bytes-long connection IDs.
+QUIC's linkability resistance ensures that a deliberate connection migration is accompanied by a change in the connection ID and necessitate that connection ID aware DDoS defense system must have the same information about connection IDs as the load balancer.

-However, it is questionable if connection migrations needs to be supported in a DDOS attack.
+It is questionable if connection migrations must be supported during a DDoS attack.
 If the connection migration is not visible to the network that performs the DDoS detection, an active, migrated QUIC connection may be blocked by such a system under attack.
-However, a defense system might simply rely on the fast resumption mechanism provided by QUIC.
+As soon as the connection blocking is detected by the client, the client may rely on the fast resumption mechanism provided by QUIC.
+When clients migrate to a new path, they should be prepared for the migration to fail and attempt to reconnect quickly.

 ### UDP Policing